 You see—While I made serious money on the sale of other products, like pizza, candy, soda, beer, and all the other stuff—what we called “inside sales,” I was too busy focusing on my loss at the pump.
 I was fixated on the fact that I couldn’t make money on the sale of gas.

-And this focus on the negative eventually lead me to get out of that business.
+And this focus on the negative eventually caused me to get out of that business.

 The point is you can’t let negative thinking steer you into false beliefs about your business’s viability.

 There’s huge opportunity in the towing business but there will always be problems

 There will always be damages, disgruntled customers, truck repairs, difficult employees, and seemingly insurmountable obstacles.
 But there are also happy customers, developing opportunities, and ways to create better and lasting relationships with your employees and your customers.